MikVR7/Homie/backend/file_organizer/docs/API_ENDPOINTS.md

       "path": "/",
       "name": "/",
       "type": "local"
-    },
-    {
-      "path": "/media/usb",
-      "name": "/media/usb",
-      "type": "local"
     }
   ]
 }
 ```

 **Note**: This is a legacy endpoint.
-Consider using DriveManager for more detailed drive information.
+Use `GET /api/file-organizer/drives` for more detailed information.

 ---